 Some examples of major CDL violations include:

-Major traffic violations will be automatically added to your CDL public driving record if convicted.
+If convicted, major traffic violations will be automatically added to your CDL public driving record.
 If it is a criminal offense, you will also face criminal penalties, such as jail time, fines, and a criminal record.

 Is Court Supervision a Good Option For CDL Holders in Illinois?

 Often, when a driver has no previous violations, a Judge may issue an order of court supervision.
-Court supervision allows a person to get their charges dropped, provided they comply with court requirements for a specified time period.
-With traffic ticket cases, this usually involves paying court costs, paying fines, and attending traffic school.
+Court supervision allows people to get their charges dropped, provided they comply with court requirements for a specified period.
+Traffic ticket cases usually involve paying traffic court costs, fines, and attending traffic school.

 For regular drivers, court supervision is a favorable option, as it prevents the charges from going on their record, provided they meet the requirements.
-However, court supervision is not a good option for those who hold a commercial driver’s license (CDL).
-By accepting a court supervision order, you are pleading guilty to the charges and giving up your right to defend yourself.
+However, court supervision is not a good option for those with a commercial driver’s license (CDL).
+By accepting a court supervision order, you plead guilty to the charges and give up your right to defend yourself.

 If you plead guilty to a traffic violation, you may face automatic disqualification of your CDL and lose your driving privileges.
 As a result, you may be unable to continue employment and will face difficulties getting new employment.
 Before accepting a plea deal from a Judge, such as court supervision, we strongly encourage speaking with experienced defense attorneys.
 They will advise you on what is best for your case.